BDC Hamburger Icon

 10. Recognize success.

 No matter what they tell you, every employee wants to feel needed.
 An unexpected pat on the back or recognition in front of peers for a job well done can be a tremendous ego boost and go far toward stemming the onset of burnout.
-According to an employee engagement study by O.C.
-Tanner, a Great Place to Work-Certified company, 37% of respondents believe employee recognition is the most significant factor in a team producing great work.
+According to an O.C.
+Tanner employee engagement study shared by Great Place to Work, 37 percent of respondents believe employee recognition is the most significant factor in a team producing great work.

 The impact of employee burnout